 \subsection{Computation time}

-We undertake some experiments to estimate the computation overhead of \textit{Neonpool}.
-The \texttt{map} based \textit{transaction pool} in both Bitcoin and Ethereum performs query, insertion, and deletion operations in $O(\log n)$ time, where $n$ represents the number of stored transactions.
+We conduct experiments to estimate the computation overhead of \textit{Neonpool}.
+The \texttt{map}-based \textit{transaction pool} in Bitcoin and Ethereum performs query, insertion, and deletion operations in $O(\log n)$ time, where $n$ is the number of stored transactions.
 In \textit{Neonpool}, bloom filters operate in constant time, $O(k)$, where $k$ is the number of hash functions.